 Welsh National Player

 He was also a regular in the Welsh national team, earning 39 caps.
 In January 2011, he announced on Twitter that he was retiring at the end of the season as a player and quickly established himself as a leading football pundit on BBC Radio Five Live and won The Sony DAB Rising Star Award for his work on 6-O-6.

-He has established himself not only as a pundit but a TV personality, with his autobiography published in August 2011 and in September 2011, he was invited to take part in BBC ‘Strictly Come Dancing’ paired with Ola Jordan.
+He has established himself not only as a pundit but a TV personality.
+With his autobiography published in August 2011 and in September 2011, Robbie Savage was invited to take part in BBC ‘Strictly Come Dancing’ paired with Ola Jordan.
 In one dance he performed a dramatic knee-slide towards the camera, which resulted in a broken nose.
 Robbie left the competition on 4 December 2011, and as such was placed sixth.

 Amongst the quotes cited about Robbie Savage in Phil Shaw’s The Book of Football Quotations are:

 Alan Birchenall, talking about Robbie Savage: “If brains were chocolate, he wouldn’t have enough to fill a Smartie.”

 Martin O’Neill on Robbie Savage; “He looks as if he should be surfing in California, and if there’s one thing that annoys me about him, it’s that tan.
 We haven’t been to Barbados recently, so he must have been on the sun-bed.
 As we approach February, I like players to have that drained pale look; that I always had at that stage of the season.”